-Qualified to judge alone or as a member of a Jury all BE, BD, and EA, tests up to and including Advanced tests and FEI WDC and FEI tests up to and including Prix St Georges/Intermediate 1
+Qualified to judge alone all BE, BD, and EA, tests up to and including Advanced tests and FEI WDC and FEI tests up to and including Prix St Georges/ Intermediate 1.

 Article 351 - Appointment of Judges

 Appointment or promotion may only be recommended subsequent to the candidate achieving a suitable level of theoretical knowledge and practical experience and being recommended as suitable by the Senior Discipline Judge or by a visiting assessing Judge appointed by the Committee.